tnstung/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ## Mail Queue

 An email queue is a mandatory component of SMTP servers.
 It is a system that creates a queue of emails that are waiting to be processed for delivery.
 Email queuing is a form of Message Queuing – an asynchronous service-to-service communication.
 A message queue is meant to decouple a producing process from a consuming one.
-An email queue decouples the sender from the recipient.
+An email queue decouples email reception from email processing.
 It allows them to communicate without being connected.
 As such, the queued emails wait for processing until the recipient is available to receive them.
 As James is an Email Server, it also supports mail queue as well.

-### Why Mail Queue is neccesary
+### Why Mail Queue is necessary

 You might often need to check mail queue to make sure all emails are delivered properly.
 At first, you need to know why email queues get clogged.
 Here are the two core reasons for that: